aframevr/aframe/docs/primitives/a-camera.md

 parent_section: primitives
 ---

-The camera primitive places the user somewhere within the scene.
-It is an entity that prescribes the [camera component](../components/) with mappings to controls-related components.
+The camera primitive determines what the user sees.
+We can change the viewport by modifying the camera entity's position and rotation.

 [userheight]: ../components/camera.md#vr-behavior